 - The path veers right as it re-enters the woods, before dropping steeply through the bracken.
 Cross a sandy path and keep straight ahead to exit the woods at a kissing gate.
 The path then cuts across a large meadow.
 From the end of the meadow, a clear path heads right through another kissing gate and wanders through the woods around the boundary of a large garden, before joining a short drive and reaching the A25 for the final time.

 - Cross with care (visibility is again very poor) and take the footpath opposite.
 This cuts across the field beyond to reach little Raikes Lane, with fine early-17th century Crossways Farm (dominated by its huge chimneys) to your left.

 - Turn right, and keep straight ahead at a road junction.
 Past the large group of mainly hidden houses at The Dean, the road climbs gently.
 Where it flattens out and just after a curve to left, keep an eye out

 - At the top you join another track (with a fine view back to the Downs) and head left through a kissing gate.
-A short distance along, a gap in the right hand hedge gives you a glimpse of a fine motte and bailey, the most still watered and
+A short distance along, a gap in the right hand hedge by a willow gives you a glimpse of a fine motte and bailey, the moat still watered and

 part of someone’s garden.

 - The path passes through Abinger Common’s churchyard, through the lych gate and out onto the village green, with its stocks intact, opposite the pretty

 Abinger Hatch pub.
 Turn right on the road and after about 20m take the unsigned narrow road left (noticing the archaic cast iron ‘locomotives prohibited’ sign).